Order File Integration

 The most common way to integrate with Emerge Order File Optimization is by including a small number of steps in your release build pipeline.

-1. Pull the most recent order file from Emerge
+2. Download the most recent order file

-Using Emerge's Fastlane Plugin
+Using the Fastlane Plugin

 Include the following in your fastfile: